Existence Criterion of Solutions to the Inverse Problem of Photocount Statistics Obtained by the Inverse Bernoulli Transform: Criterion for the existence of a solution to the inverse problem of photocount statistics for infinite distributions

 we obtain the condition of monotonicity for the sequence $a_{nm}$ in the form:

-The relation~\eqref{eq:conv_criterion} can be regarded as a criterion for the convergence of the series~\eqref{eq:invb} for an arbitrary $n$.
-In relation to the stability of the inverse problem solution, this criterion should be understood as follows.
-If for all $n$ for a given $\eta$ it is possible to find a finite $m=M_{n}$, starting from which the condition~\eqref{eq:conv_criterion} is satisfied, then the solution to the inverse problem is stable.
-Note that the obtained stability criterion implies that the distribution $Q_{m}$ stable for some $\eta$ may become unstable for smaller $\eta$.
-Let's call the minimal $\eta$ for which the solution is stable $\eta_{cr}$.
+The relation~(\ref{eq:conv_criterion}) can be regarded as a criterion for the convergence of the series~(\ref{eq:invb}) for an arbitrary $n$.
+In relation to the question of the existence of the inverse problem solution in the form~(\ref{eq:invb}) this existence criterion should be understood as follows.
+If for all $n$ for a given $\eta$ it is possible to find a finite $m=M_{n}$, starting from which the condition~(\ref{eq:conv_criterion}) is satisfied, then the solution to the inverse problem exists.
+Note that it follows from the obtained criterion that for each $Q_{m}$ there exists some $\eta_{cr}$ below which the solution in the form of the inverse Bernoulli transform does not exist.